 Few things in life beat the flavor of a properly grilled steak.
 But there is so much more that can be done with a steak.
 Seasonings from rubs, marinades or sauces can turn a mediocre steak into a great steak.
-Rubs can be as simple as fresh ground black pepper or a complex mixture of a dozen spices and herbs.
+Rubs can be as simple as freshly ground black pepper or a complex mixture of a dozen spices and herbs.
 Marinades can make a tough steak tender and a plain steak spectacular.
 Sauces added after the grilling can finish a meal and fix any flavor.

 Marinades are a mixture of wet and dry ingredients that you soak raw foods in to flavor and tenderize them.
 Acidic substances like vinegar and citrus juices make meats tender by permeating the meat and break down the connective tissues.
 These provide a flavor of their own and may be all you need to make a perfect steak.
 For instance, a great way to make fajitas is to soak a flank steak in lime juice for a few hours (or overnight), grill and slice into strips.
 If the steak you have is a tough cut then you will want to marinate if for a few hours to make it tender and juicy.

 Of course, some steaks don't need to be tenderized.
 Good, tender cuts will only go soft in a marinade.
 You want to preserve as much of the original texture of a steak as you can.
-This doesn't mean you can't marinade a sirloin, but you don't need it to tenderize.
+This doesn't mean you can't marinate a sirloin, but you don't need it to tenderize.
 Marinades based on oils will coat steaks and help to keep them moist if they happen to be extra lean or extra thick (requiring longer cooking times), or if you have a preference for a well-done steak.
-If you decide to use salt (try it) use a coarse or kosher salt.
+If you decide to use salt (try it) use coarse or kosher salt.
 The coarser crystals last through the grilling better.

 Steak Not to Marinate: